-It’s always been tough for me to keep my head clear about puppy vaccinations.
-Two opposing camps: traditional vets vs. holistic vets, for and against vaccines.
+I don't know about you, but it’s always been tough for me to keep my head clear about puppy vaccinations.
+Two opposing camps: traditional vets vs. holistic vets, "for” vs. “against” vaccines.

-I bet most of you think that the vaccinations are administered every 3 to 4 weeks when they are puppies in order to “booster”, (to steadily increase their immunity) over time.
+I bet most of you think that the puppy vaccinations are administered every 3 to 4 weeks when they are young in order to “booster”, (to steadily increase their immunity) over time.
 WRONG!

 Mother Nature has done quite a good job all by herself.